leodyversemilla07/agri-bantay-presyo/docs/project_structure.md

 # Project Directory Structure

-This document outlines the folder structure for the **Agri-Bantay Presyo** project.
+This document outlines the folder structure for the **Agri Bantay Presyo** project.
 The backend structure adheres to the official FastAPI best practices for scalable applications (often referred to as the "Title Project Structure").

 ## Root Directory
 ```